 I did some initial learning by creating a user task model, looked at their red routes and from this I decided the best way to start the project, with the huge restrictions I had, was by working with Agents to revamp the way they searched.
 I started wireframing and rapid prototyping with paper to fail fast, stay cheap and get quick results with the Agents based in the UK.

 Working extremely closely with the wider team Engineers/ Developers/ Testers/ PM’s etc is my ethos.
 I like to get them involved in every step I take so that we can all be on-board and align with users expectations and team decisions.
-This way it’s much easier to incorporate UX into the Agile and scrum lifecycle as everyone is bought in to delivering a user centered product.
+This way it’s much easier to incorporate UX into the Agile and Scrum lifecycle as everyone is bought into delivering a user-centred product.
 I’d bring them along to user prototyping sessions and go through all my findings if they were not able to attend.
-Being the sole UXer on this project it was important to build a lot of trust with my team mates, this enabled the developers and users (Agents) to discuss things together if my schedule and capacity was completely full.
+Being the sole UXer on this project it was important to build a lot of trust with my teammates, this enabled the developers and users (Agents) to discuss things together if my schedule and capacity were completely full.
 I don’t like to be a ‘Blocker’ and see that the Sprint cannot continue without me.
 We delivered a few iterations to a few small pilot groups across the globe including UK, USA and India until all necessary user actions and requirements were filled.